 As a project manager in App development agency London I have encountered many clients who got into troubles with their projects and needed our help.

-Let me explain why you should (almost) never rely on plugins.
+Let me explain why you should (almost) never rely on plugins before you design your app and let developers work on it.
 There are many reasons why not to go down this road but here are the main three problems that you probably will have to deal with:

 You will not be the owner of your system